Rose-STL-Lab/Adapting-While-Learning/README.md

     --save_only_model true
 ```

-If you still have any issue or confusion, please connect the author (lyubh22@gmail.com).
+If you still have any issues or confusion, please contact the author (lyubh22@gmail.com).

 ## Utils